miguelmartin75/Magnum-libRocket/README.md

 The path for the definition of the shader.
-Note, this can't just be a class forward declaration, unless you include the approriate file within `RenderInterface.cpp`.
+Note, this can't just be a class forward declaration, unless you include the appropriate file within `RenderInterface.cpp`.

 ####  MLR_CUSTOM_SHADER_NAME